the colourful nature of religion in Jamaica

 Following Christianity, the Rastafarian faith is the most popular in Jamaica with an estimated 25,000 followers to date.
 This indigenous movement began in the 1930s and since then has become synonymous with Jamaica and Reggae music in particular.
 The first Church of Haile Selassie was recognized by the Jamaican Government in 2013 however there are several Rastafarian groups across the island, the most popular ones being the Nyabhingi Order, Bobo Shanti and the Twelve Tribes of Israel.

 Jamaica is home to diversity, with religion being no exception.
 The dynamics of religion in Jamaica is perhaps one of the most profound examples of the island’s motto, ‘Out of many, One people’.
 Our people enjoy the freedom of expressing their religious faith and belong to major religions as well as several sects from around the world, some not mentioned here.
 There is truly something for everyone in Jamaica.
 What better way to become one with your spirituality, than in the natural sanctuary of Jamaica.
-Whatever your belief, it is All Right in Jamaica.

 Experience Faith At These Attractions & Events